CumulusNetworks/docs/content/cumulus-linux/Network-Virtualization/Hybrid-Cloud-Connectivity-with-QinQ-and-VXLANs.md

 pageID: 8362784
 product: Cumulus Linux
 version: 3.7.7
-imgData: cumulus-linux-377
+imgData: cumulus-linux
-siteSlug: cumulus-linux-377
+siteSlug: cumulus-linux
 ---
-*QinQ* is an amendment to the [IEEE 802.1Q specification](http://www.ieee802.org/1/pages/802.1Q.html) that provides the capability for multiple [VLAN tags](/version/cumulus-linux-377/Layer-2/Ethernet-Bridging---VLANs/VLAN-Tagging) to be inserted into a single Ethernet frame.
+*QinQ* is an amendment to the [IEEE 802.1Q specification](http://www.ieee802.org/1/pages/802.1Q.html) that provides the capability for multiple [VLAN tags](/cumulus-linux/Layer-2/Ethernet-Bridging---VLANs/VLAN-Tagging) to be inserted into a single Ethernet frame.

 The primary use case for QinQ with VXLAN is where a service provider who offers multi-tenant layer 2 connectivity between different customers’